Butler County PA: Farm to Table Gourmet Treats & Buckwheat

 As I finished my meal Muna commented that this was one of the best meals that she had ever had.
 I agreed but with a grin responded “Yes!”
 I said pointing to my stomach.
 “But I need to loosen my belt at least two inches.”

 This tour was an eye-opening experience.
-Butler County is exploding into the culinary world of fine dining.
+Butler County in Pennsylvania is exploding into the culinary world of fine dining.
 From ‘farm to fork’, this region will soon be a focal point of the best of what organic or real farming can produce on a table.
 Ours was indeed a culinary adventure into good living and good comfort food.

 For More Information